casper-network/docs/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 #[no_mangle]
 pub extern "C" fn call() {

-    // get the value of a passed parameter with the key "message" let value: String = runtime::get_named_arg("message");
+    // get the value of the runtime argument named "message" let value: String = runtime::get_named_arg("message");

     // the value will be wraped in a URef